-BUY PORTUGAL PROPERTY - REAL ESTATE IN 2021!
+BUY PORTUGAL PROPERTY - REAL ESTATE!

-Buy Investment Property in Portugal
+Buy Investment Property in Portugal, in 2021

 Portugal is a dynamic property market due to tax incentives and the Golden Visa Program for foreigners to acquire Portugal Residence.
 Foreign investors have invested 4.3 billion euros into Portuguese real estate through the residency program since it commenced in 2012.

 According to data compiled by Eurostat, Portuguese property prices increased 9.2% in the first quarter of 2019, the biggest gain in the euro region and the steepest rise in the European Union after Hungary and the Czech Republic.
 Lisbon's cobblestone streets and hilltop palaces are being restored, and numerous buildings are being converted into new hotels, short-term rental apartments and luxury retail stores.

 The tourism industry and investment in Portugal Real Estate has boosted the Portuguese economy, which expanded for a 5th consecutive year to 2.2%, in 2018.

 Now, in 2021, it is possible to apply for High Net Worth Immigration to Portugal through the purchase of an Apartment, House or Villa and then you can apply for the Golden Resident Permit, and after 5 years, apply for Permanent Residence, Portuguese Citizenship and a Portuguese EU Passport.